 DCA has developed a new Words At Work campaign for workplaces to show how inclusive language can improve workplace culture and drive productivity.

 The ageing of Australia’s population will see the number of people aged 65 to 84 years more than double and the number of people 85 years and over more than quadruple.
 The rapidly growing group of mature age Australians will represent a key group of potential workers with which to respond to the projected labour market shortage.
+In addition, younger workers are more likely to report experiencing more discrimination and harassment at work than older workers.

 In this section, you will find the following resources to help you attract and retain workers of all ages.